How Can I Estimate Cost To Build A Trailer?

 For trailer components, there is often a big difference in part quality and strength.
 Tires are a good example.
 You can buy the cheapest trailer tires if you want.
 But, we recommend get good quality tires that are rated for 10% – 15% more load than you need.
 It will cost a little more up front, but save big in hassle or failure later.

 We can make the same argument for the tongue jack, the hitch, safety chains, etc..
-I always recommend buying a hitch that is rated for much more than the trailer.
+I always recommend buying a hitch with a rating higher than the trailer.
 In this way, I am spending a little more for peace of mind knowing the rating exceeds the need.

 For a tongue jack, I find that when you are near the jack limits, you can feel it.
 If you buy one with a higher capacity, it will be a little more expensive, but perform smoothly at the loads you will put on it.